 Driven in part by developments in the other technologies we’ve just mentioned like cloud computing, SMBs will likely embrace artificial intelligence technology with greater ease and enthusiasm in 2019, enabling a better experience for both clients and employees.
 What can AI and Analytics do for SMBs?

 AI has many uses in marketing, such as sales forecasting, real-time conversations with customers, and hyper-personalization.
 Personalization of marketing campaigns can be a very powerful tool, which has made it a top priority for marketers.
-A recent survey by research firm Ascend2 found that while only 9% of marketers currently have a plan for hyper-personalization, 47% are talking about implementing one.
+A survey by research firm Ascend2 found that while only 9% of marketers currently have a plan for hyper-personalization, 47% are talking about implementing one.

 Growing or renewing an existing customer is between five to twenty-five times cheaper than acquiring a new one.
 Analytics tools like Microsoft’s Power BI or Tableau can help you understand which customers are likely to return and which are just one-timers, while also helping you better understand customer behavior and buying patterns so you can better keep customers instead of chasing new one.